Umbul Temple: Location and history

 Umbul is located in Kartoharjo, Grabag, Magelang, Central Java, Indonesia, at the bottom of a valley and surrounded by hills, approximately 550 m above sea level.
 It is one of eleven temples in the area around the Elo River; Umbul is 50 m south of the waterway.
 Umbul is one of several water-related attractions in the area, which is also home to Sekar Langit waterfall and Telaga Bleder.
 The temple is known by several names, including Air Panas and Candi Panas, and its waters are believed to cure skin diseases.

 The exact year of the temple's construction is not certain, though it is thought to have been constructed in the 9th century, perhaps between 800 and 890, predating the better-known Borobudur.
 It is thought to have been a resting and bathing area for the Hindu Mataram-era kings, as well as serving as a site of worship.
 It is one of only four confirmed pools from the era, the others being Sidomukti near Semarang, Cabean Kunti in Boyolali, and Payak in the Special Region of Yogyakarta.
-Umbul was likely abandoned following the 1006 eruption of Mount Merapi, which covered the area in ash, and a flood not long afterwards.
+Umbul was likely abandoned following the 1006 eruption of Mount Merapi, which covered the area in ash, and a flood not long afterward.
 Although the year of rediscovery is not recorded, the temple has been known since at least the 19th century, and Dutch coins from the 1700s have been found in the area.

 Umbul is open as a tourist attraction.
 Tribun Jogja reports that, as of June 2014, it receives an average of 30 visitors a day; some come to bathe, others to relax, and others for pilgrimage.
 Entrance tickets are Rp.
 3,300 for adults and 2,300 for children.
-The potential for growth is limited by the narrow streets leading to the temple from the main road.
+The growth potential is limited by the narrow streets leading to the temple from the main road.
 The complex is considered a Cultural Property of Indonesia.